nfasano/movie_recsys/README.md

 #### Curated datasets:
 1) Movie and television scripts from IMSDb and Springfield!
 Springfield!
     - Source: https://imsdb.com/ and https://www.springfieldspringfield.co.uk/
-    - Content: film title, year, film script for 35,000+ movies and 130,000+ tv epsiodes
+    - Content: film title, year, film script for 35,000+ movies and 130,000+ TV episodes
     - Note: This dataset was webscraped.
 See [scrapers](https://github.com/nfasano/movie_recsys/tree/main/database_film_scripts) folder in this repo for the notebooks used to scrape the scripts.
 2) IMDb dataset
     - Source: [IMDb dataset](https://www.imdb.com/interfaces/)